Flu Shots 2018-2019

 If I can’t get a flu shot from my pharmacy, where can I get one?

-Patients that do not have access to a pharmacy providing the flu shot may receive their vaccination by a public health nurse or other authorized health care professional.
+Patients that do not have access to a pharmacy providing the flu shot may receive their vaccination by a public health nurse or other authorized healthcare professionals.

-You may also call HealthLine (dial 811) for information on flu clinics in your health region.
+You may also call HealthLine (dial 811) for information on flu clinics in your area.